miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 accelerator in picking up a new framework in Python, way better than say switching from AngularJS to ReactJS to Svelte.
 Ugh!
 Okay, Flask to FastHTML, no problem... but wait!

+## FastHTML is Designed For Chat-like Features & Long-running Tasks

 Now that you've got a Web framework, there are some very traditional problems you need to address, like persistence (database, sessions, etc.), styling, and